epfl-sdf/openid_srv_hello_world/README.md

 # openid_srv_hello_world
-Petit Hello World pour tester un serveur OpenID
+Hello World for installing an OpenID Server (Gluu Server)

+1. Clone the this GitHub repository

+'''
+  sh install_all.sh
+'''